jigx-com/jigx-docs-examples/docs/Custom components _Alpha_/Combine custom _ standard components _Alpha_.md

             isHorizontal: true
             isHorizontalScrollIndicatorHidden: true
             item:
               # Custom component created using the view component.
-# Custom component added inside a standard list-item cpmponent.
+              # Custom component added inside a standard list-item component.
-# Inputs are used to determine tab name, and value in th custom component.
+              # Inputs are used to determine tab name, and value in th custom
+              # component.
               type: component.custom-component
               componentId: list-item-tabs
               inputs: